 The only person identified in response to this Interrogatory was Jillian Hendrickson.
-It is interesting that the Defendants did not offer an Affidavit from Ms. Hendrickson in support of their Motion to Stay.

 In terms of age, as the Court can see from Richard J. Wascovich, Jr.'s Affidavit, Decedent Richard J. Wascovich, Sr. was 72 years old.
 At the time that he was being admitted to LakeMed he was being transferred from Lake East Hospital.
 As indicated in Richard J. Wascovich, Jr.'s Affidavit, his father had Alzheimer's disease at the time he was admitted to LakeMed.
 In contrast, the other party to the contract was an ageless corporation.
 According to Jillian Hendrickson's Affidavit, Lake Med is a Kindred Corporation.
-According to Kindred's web site,

-LakeMed is a Kindred Facility (See Exhibit "D").
+According to Kindred's web site, LakeMed is a Kindred Facility (See Exhibit "D", to Plaintiff's Brief in Opposition to Defendants' Motion to Stay).
 Kindred is a Fortune 500 company whose stock is publicly traded on the New York Stock Exchange under the symbol KND.
 Kindred has annual revenue of \$4.2 billion dollars.
 It operates 304 facilities in 41 states.
-(See Exhibit "D") Kindred employees 54,500 people.
+(See Exhibit "D", to Plaintiff's Brief in Opposition to Defendants' Motion to Stay) Kindred employees 54,500 people.
 Clearly, the Defendants in this case had an overwhelming advantage.

-In terms of business acumen and experience, according to his son's Affidavit (Exhibit "B") Decedent Richard J. Wascovich, Sr. was a retired truck driver who never had a job involving reviewing and negotiating contracts.
+In terms of business acumen and experience, according to his son's Affidavit (Exhibit "B" to Plaintiff's Brief in Opposition to Defendants' Motion to Stay) Decedent Richard J. Wascovich, Sr. was a retired truck driver who never had a job involving reviewing and negotiating contracts.
 He had no experience with litigation.

 The Defendants are part of a Fortune 500 company with \$4.2 billion dollars in annual revenue.
 They are involved in hundreds of lawsuits nationwide.
 They have unlimited access to an army of attorneys to draft their contracts and then seek to enforce these arbitration clauses.
-According to Exhibit "D", Kindred is responsible for 33,400 patients and residents in 41 states.
+According to Exhibit "D"to Plaintiff's Brief in Opposition to Defendants' Motion to Stay, Kindred is responsible for 33,400 patients and residents in 41 states.
 The company has extensive experience with business, contracts and litigation.
 The Defendants in this case employed Jillian Hendrickson whose full time job was meeting with new residents and securing their signature on admissions agreements.
 Mr. Wascovich had no experience with contracts.
 As his son attests in his affidavit he also had no experience with litigation or arbitration.

 In terms of relative bargaining power, Kindred is a Fortune 500 company with \$4.2 billion dollars in annual revenue, as indicated above.
-Richard J. Wascovich, Sr. was a 72 year old man with Alzheimers who could not care for himself.
+Richard J. Wascovich, Sr. was a 72 year old man with Alzheimers disease who could not care for himself and needed to be admitted to a nursing home.
 It is clear that the Defendants had all of the bargaining power.

 It is in not in dispute that Kindred drafted the contract.
-According to Jillian Hendrickson's Affidavit, Kindred drafted both the Admissions Agreement and the Arbitration Clause.
-Kindred drafted the agreement in its entirety.
+According to Jillian Hendrickson's Affidavit, Kindred drafted both the Admissions Agreement and the Arbitration

+Clause.
+Kindred drafted the agreement, in its entirety.